Yiddish words used in English: Yinglish

 Yinglish words (also referred to colloquially as Hebronics) are neologisms created by speakers of Yiddish in English-speaking countries, sometimes to describe things that were uncommon in the old country.
 Leo Rosten's book The Joys of Yiddish uses the words Yinglish and Ameridish to describe new words, or new meanings of existing Yiddish words, created by English-speaking persons with some knowledge of Yiddish.
 Rosten defines "Yinglish" as "Yiddish words that are used in colloquial English" (such as kibitzer) and Ameridish as words coined by Jews in the United States; his use, however, is sometimes inconsistent.
 According to his definition on page x, alrightnik is an Ameridish word; however, on page 12 it is identified as Yinglish.

 While "Yinglish" is generally restricted in definition to the adaptation of Yiddish lemmas to English grammar by Jews, its usage is not explicitly restricted to Jews.
 This is especially true in areas where Jews are highly concentrated, but in constant interaction with their Gentile fellows, esp. in the larger urban areas of North America.
 In such circumstances, it would not be unusual to hear, for example, a Gentile griping about having "shlepped" a package across town.

-The portmanteau word Yinglish is first recorded in 1942.
+The portmanteau word Yinglish was first recorded in 1942.
 Similar colloquial portmanteau words for Yiddish influenced English include: Yidlish (recorded from 1967), Yiddiglish (1980), and Yenglish (2000).
 A number of other terms have been promulgated, such as Engdish and Engliddish, but these have not enjoyed widespread adoption.

 As with Yiddish, Yinglish has no set transliteration standard; as the primary speakers of Yinglish are, by definition, Anglophones (whether first-language or not), Yinglish used in running speech tends to be transliterated using an English-based orthography.
 This, however, varies, sometimes in the same sentence.
-For instance, the word פֿאַרקאַקטע may be spelled farkakte, ferkockte, verkackte, among others.
+For instance, the word פֿאַרקאַקטע may be spelled farkakte, ferkockte, verkackte, fekakte among others.
 In its roots, though, Yiddish (whether used as English slang or not) descended from mediaeval High German; although mediaeval German suffered from the same vagaries in spelling, it later became standardised in Modern High German.
 This list shall use the same conventions as Modern High German, with the exception of certain words, the spellings of which have been standardised.
 Furthermore, common nouns shall be left lowercase, as in English.

+The Jewish English Lexicon from Hebrew Union College is an extensive online index for Yinglish terms.
 Yinglish was formerly assigned the ISO 639-3 code yib, but it was retired on July 18, 2007, on the grounds that it is entirely intelligible with English.